-You should also consider setting hot_standby_feedback as an alternative to using this parameter.
+You should also consider setting hot_standby_feedback on standby server(s) as an alternative to using this parameter.